rayandasoriya/Sentimantal-Analysis/README.md

 Sentimental Analysis (Twitter)
 =========

-This tool is an implementation of the Twitter Sentiment analysis tool as described on [Laurent Luce's blog][1].
+This tool is an implementation of the Twitter Sentiment Analysis tool as described on [Laurent Luce's blog][1].

 Pre-requisites
 ------------